-After years of suffering in silence, I learned, keeping secrets from the public eye was a grave weakness.
-That keeping secrets prevent you from moving forward in life.
+After years of suffering, I learned, keeping secrets from the public eye was a grave weakness.
+That secrets prevent you from moving forward in life.

 My Father spoke in riddles, making you think one minute and causing confusing the next.
-Like the baffling statement made days before my wedding, “You can’t start out in life with a broken garden hoe.”
-It was a head scratcher for twenty-eight years.
+Like the baffling statement “You can’t start out in life with a broken garden hoe” made days before my wedding, It was a head scratchier for twenty-eight years.

 His famous remark;